braboj/tutorial-git/02-Concepts/05-index.md

 -------------------------------------------------------------------------------
 ### Mode

-The first three digist denote the file type can have the values 100 (regular), 120 (symlink) and 160 (gitlink) in octal notation.
+The first three digits denote the file type can have the values 100 (regular), 120 (symlink) and 160 (gitlink) in octal notation.
 The last digist denote the access mode of the object.
 Git supports only 644 (rw- r-- r--) or 755 (rwx rw- rw-).
 The access mode follows the unix convention.
 The first triplet defines the owner